 One of the most important tools in managing your day to day schedule is to use an online calendar.
 Google Calendar is a very popular one as you can access it from any web enabled device and you can also sync your appointments with a tablet or smartphone.

-The following items are ideal for including on a calendar so that a person has greater control over their everyday lives :-
+The following items are ideal for including on a calendar so that someone has greater control over events occurring in their everyday lives :-

 - Appointments (dentist, classes, dinner with friends, meetings, etc).

 - Deadlines (handing in report, filing taxes, etc).

 - Time sensitive errands (buying something in a sale before closing time).